I gave the original glass making program a try at the glass workshop!

 With such a wide selection of glass products, from accessories to lamps, I feel like I could look around forever!

-I was told that they can also ship the items you purchase anywhere in Japan!
+I was told that they can also ship the items you purchase anywhere in Japan or the world!

 Jangaraya Is a Place Where You Can Find Ryukyu Glass at a Reasonable Price